Propylene glycol: Safety in humans

 When used in average quantities, propylene glycol has no measurable effect on development and/or reproduction on animals and probably does not adversely affect human development or reproduction without active use.
-The safety of electronic cigarettes—which utilize propylene glycol-based preparations of nicotine or THC and other cannabinoids—is the subject of much controversy.
+The safety of electronic cigarettes—which use propylene glycol-based preparations of nicotine or THC and other cannabinoids—is the subject of much controversy.
 Vitamin E acetate has also been identified in this controversy.

 Oral administration

 The acute oral toxicity of propylene glycol is very low, and large quantities are required to cause perceptible health effects in humans; in fact, the toxicity of propylene glycol is one third that of ethanol.
 Propylene glycol is metabolized in the human body into pyruvic acid (a normal part of the glucose-metabolism process, readily converted to energy), acetic acid (handled by ethanol-metabolism), lactic acid (a normal acid generally abundant during digestion), and propionaldehyde (a potentially hazardous substance).
 According to the Dow Chemical Company, the LD_{50} (dose that kills 50% of the test population) for rats is 20 g/kg (oral/rat).

 Toxicity generally occurs at plasma concentrations over 4 g/L, which requires extremely high intake over a relatively short period of time, or when used as a vehicle for drugs or vitamins given intravenously or orally in large bolus doses.
-It would be nearly impossible to reach toxic levels by consuming foods or supplements, which contain at most 1 g/kg of PG, except for alcoholic beverages in the US which are allowed 5 percent = 50 g/kg.
-Cases of propylene glycol poisoning are usually related to either inappropriate intravenous administration or accidental ingestion of large quantities by children.
+It would be nearly impossible to reach toxic levels by consuming foods or supplements, which contain at most, by mass, one per mille of PG, except for alcoholic beverages in the US, which are allowed five percent by mass.
+Cases of propylene glycol poisoning are usually related to either inappropriate intravenous administration or accidental ingestion of large quantities.

 The potential for long-term oral toxicity is also low.
 In a National Toxicology Program continuous breeding study, no effects on fertility were observed in male or female mice that received propylene glycol in drinking water at doses up to 10100 mg/kg bw/day.
 No effects on fertility were seen in either the first or second generation of treated mice.
-In a 2-year study, 12 rats were provided with feed containing as much as 5% propylene glycol, and showed no apparent ill effects.
+In a two-year study, 12 rats were provided with feed containing as much as 5% propylene glycol, and showed no apparent ill effects.

 Skin and eye contact

 Propylene glycol is often used in electronic cigarettes.

 Propylene glycol may be non-irritating to the skin, see section Allergic reaction below for details on allergic reactions.
 Undiluted propylene glycol is minimally irritating to the eye, producing slight transient conjunctivitis; the eye recovers after the exposure is removed.

-A 2018 human volunteer study found that 10 male and female subjects undergoing 4 hours exposures to concentrations of up to 442 mg/m3 and 30 minutes exposures to concentrations of up to 871 mg/m3 in combination with moderate exercise did not show pulmonary function deficits, or signs of ocular irritation, with only slight symptoms of respiratory irritation reported.

 Propylene glycol has not caused sensitization or carcinogenicity in laboratory animal studies, nor has it demonstrated genotoxic potential.